Tarak311/lyn-infra/README.md

 ## Getting Started

 Now that you have the chef-repo ready to go, check out [Learn Chef](https://learn.chef.io/) to proceed with your workstation setup.
 If you have any questions about Chef you can always ask [our support team](https://www.chef.io/support/) for a helping hand.

+## Instruction for who uses cookbook when creating their own infrastructure

+There are few requirments to be taken care of before bootstrapping any node.

+1. There should be an administrator account and this should be in wheel group.
+2. There should be sudo access through ssh, ssh-server should be on.
+3. '''$/data/docker/images''' should exist and there should be serperate LV volume with VDO at the base.
+4.  '''/home/administrator/priv''' and  '''/priv''' should exist and there should be serperate LV volume with LUKS at the base.